MatthewCaseres/AWS-Notes/source/VPC.md

 Suppose we want to access an AWS service (like a database) from a private subnet.
 This service has a public IP that we can use.
 So we can use a NAT gateway to communicate from our private subnet to the internet which will communicate with the database.

-It would be better if we could just talk to our AWS services over a private IP address and not send any traffic into the public internet. **This is the purpose of VPC endpoints.**
+It would be better to talk to AWS services over a private IP address and not send any traffic into the public internet. **This is the purpose of VPC endpoints.**

 VPC endpoints are horizontally scaled, redundant, and highly available.

-There are two types of VPC endpoints, the type you choose is determined by the service you are accessing:
+There are two types of VPC endpoints, the type you should use is determined by the service you are accessing:

 - Gateway endpoints are used for S3 and DynamoDB (two AWS services discussed in depth later).
 - Interface endpoints are used for other services.